ar37-rs/xaw64-wine/README.md

 # Note
 Some commands and drivers might not available

-use virpipe for mali/powervr/etc or default builtin termux drivers (such freedreno for adreno).
+use virpipe for mali/powervr/etc or default native termux drivers (such freedreno for adreno).